 Winter Supports in East Renfrewshire

-We know that winter season can be challenging for many people.
+We know that the winter season can be challenging for many people.
 Our team has been gathering up-to-date information and resources to help local residents and those supporting them access essential services during this time.

 We will be updating this section with more resources, guides, and information that may be useful to the community.
 Please feel free to share it with anyone who may benefit, and let us know if you would like to suggest additional information for this page.

-Email: [email protected]
+Email: communications@va-er.org.uk

 Choose Kindness This Winter

 Here at the Community Hub, we are all about kindness and community.
-We know how important to look out for one another, especially those who may be more vulnerable—whether they’re family members, neighbours, or others in the community.
+We know how important it is to look out for one another, especially those who may be more vulnerable—whether they’re family members, neighbours, or others in the community.
 A small gesture can make the biggest difference.

 Here are a few simple ideas: